aclark4life/python-packages-doc/README.rst

 What is it?
 -----------

-``pythonpackages.com`` began in mid-November 2011 as a web front end for various command line utilities that query the Python Package Index to obtain various statistics about Python packages, like number of downloads.
+``pythonpackages.com`` began on October 29th, 2011 as a web front end for various command line utilities that query the Python Package Index to obtain various statistics about Python packages, like number of downloads.
 Soon after that, a fun (but crude) package ratings system was added; as well as the ability to leave